pyOpenSci/pyopensci.github.io/_posts/2022-09-27-call-for-python-software-review-editors.md

 ## An update on pyOpenSci's review process

 Hey there!
 I just wanted to update everyone about where pyOpenSci is with its peer review process.
-We are currently hard at work updating [our guides](https://www.pyopensci.org/peer-review-guide/intro.html) to streamline the peer review process.
+We are currently hard at work updating [our peer review guides](https://www.pyopensci.org/peer-review-guide/) to streamline the peer review process.
 For the next 2 months (October & November 2022) we will prioritize setting up an editorial board to support new reviews as they come in.